wmayner/pyphi/docs/examples/emergence.rst

 * :func:`pyphi.examples.blackbox_network`

-The :mod:`~pyphi.macro` module also provides tools for studying the emergence of systems using blackboxing.
+The |macro| module also provides tools for studying the emergence of systems using blackboxing.

     >>> import pyphi
     >>> network = pyphi.examples.blackbox_network()